sahaza5/m1p12mean-sahy-sahaza/README.md

 "username":"test",
 "password":"123"
 }

-I have set a brand new login for the client for security purpose and logic is slightly different (aza rarahina fa mbol resahiko)
+I have set a brand new login for the client(see inside users.controller.js) for security purpose and logic is slightly different (aza rarahina fa mbol resahiko)

++++++To login as a client as a post request:http://localhost:3000/api/client/login/ In the body,write json username and password, for example {
+"username":"sa",
+"password":"123"
+}